 Cleaning the face before exfoliating allows you to start with a fresh slate.
 Exfoliation dives into the pores, more so than a mild cleanser.
 It’s important to remove your makeup and clean your face on a daily basis.
 It’s not always necessary to exfoliate with the same frequency.

 The process we recommend is to apply a thin layer of the Kate Somerville ExfoliKate® Intensive Exfoliating Treatment in the morning or evening, once or twice a week.
-Massage it into the face for 30 seconds and leave on the skin for up to two minutes to allow the skin to fully absorb the facial scrub’s healthy ingredients.
+Massage it into the face for 30 seconds and leave on the skin for up to two minutes to absorb the facial scrub’s healthy ingredients.
 Then, rinse and pat the face dry before moving on to toner and moisturizer.

 ExfoliKate® contains lactic acid, fruit enzymes, and salicylic acid as part of its effective formula.
 Their role is to improve the look of the skin’s texture by helping to remove dead skin cells and unclog pores.
-Keep with the recommended use and you’ll see how this exfoliating treatment helps to improve your skin week by week.
+It will take a few weeks before you can see improvements, so it’s important to maintain a consistent exfoliation schedule.

 Benefits of Using an Exfoliant First